beginning of content

 Relaxation techniques

-Learn to relax your body and mind before bed.
+Learn how to relax your body and mind before bed.
 This can help you let go of worries and prepare your body for sleep.
-Breathing exercises, progressive muscle relaxation and meditation can be useful techniques before sleep.
+Useful techniques to try before sleep include:

 Cognitive behaviour therapy (CBT)

-Cognitive behaviour therapy (CBT) is usually the first line of treatment if sleep strategies and relaxation have not helped you.
-CBT is a treatment based on the idea that how you think and act affects how you feel.
+Cognitive behaviour therapy (CBT) is usually the first type of treatment to try if sleep strategies and relaxation techniques have not helped you.
+CBT is a treatment that helps you change how you think about sleep and feel less anxious or worried about it.
 It is usually provided by a psychologist and can be done individually or in a group.
 CBT is effective for insomnia, anxiety and depression.

 Medicines